Trampoline 2 of 12: Key definitionsPublished by Mark Bodnar

 That sort of research may, indeed, be part of your project, but my focus today is on...

-Secondary Research, which involves gathering somewhat-relevant information that other people collected in other places at other times for their own purposes and trying to apply that information to your own goals.
+Secondary Research, which involves gathering somewhat-relevant information that other people collected in other places at other times for their own purposes, then trying to apply that information to your own goals & questions.

 As you can probably guess, secondary research rarely uncovers perfect information – you will need to spend some time thinking about its relevance and reliability.
 Nevertheless, it’s still an incredibly valuable process to go through.